RyanKung/castorix/README.md

 ### Prerequisites

 - Rust 1.70+
-- Foundry (for Solidity compilation)
 - Git (for submodule management)
+- Foundry (for contract compilation)

 ### Building from Source